K0I05/ESP32-S3_CLA_COMPONENT_UNIT_TESTS/README.md

 ## Data Generators

-The data generators included with the CLA component are written in `python` and generate a C header file with datasets for 5 test cases by default.
+The data generators included with the CLA component unit tests are written in `python` and generate a C header file with datasets for up to 5 test cases by default.
 The generated header file is stored in the `assets\data` folder by default, data in the datasets is generated randomly, and updated every time the data generator is executed.
+The header file generated from a data generator should not be modified, otherwise, changes will get overwritten when the data generator is executed again.

 The following data generators have been implemented to date:

+* `cla_ellipsoid_calibration_data_gen.py`: Generates data to validate ellipsoid calibration calculations and algorithms.
 * `cla_ellipsoid_fitting_data_gen.py`: Generates data to validate ellipsoid fitting calculations and algorithms.
 * `cla_matrix_ls_solve_bck_data_gen.py`: Generates data to validate upper triangular system of equations calculations and algorithms.
 * `cla_matrix_ls_solve_data_gen.py`: Generates data to validate system of equations calculations and algorithms.